 A biweekly seminar on category theory and type theory based at the University of Gothenburg and Chalmers University of Technology.
-The seminar is shared between the Type Theory group at the Computer Science department and the Logic Group at FLoV.
+The seminar is shared between the Logic and Types unit at the Computer Science Department and the Logic Group at FLoV.

 Information on remote participation may appear in the future.